Payand/dice-game/readme.md

-# this is a pig game on JS
+# this is a dice game on JS

 # game rules